Learn how to export your ebook as a Mac Desktop App.

 To export Desktop Apps:

-- Click on Manage in the header bar.
+- Click on Export Desktop App in the left column.

 - Fill in an Application Name.

 - Add an App logo if you'd like to create a shortcut icon for your desktop app.

 - Choose Macintosh.

 - Click on Create to choose where you want to save it, then Save.